 Canada-U.S. Shared Border: Key to Security and Prosperity

-Canada and the United States enjoy the largest bilateral trading relationship in the world and over 400,000 people cross our shared border each day for business, pleasure, or to maintain family ties.
+Canada and the United States enjoy the largest bilateral trading relationship in the world and close to 400,000 people cross our shared border each day for business, pleasure, or to maintain family ties.

 The secure and efficient flow of legitimate goods and people are vital to our economic competitiveness and mutual prosperity.